prajval10/industrialRobot_task_planning/README.md

 </p>

 ### Software Architecture
 The overall cooperation task is based on a modular, reactive architecture.
 The  architecture  has  two  phases,  namely  the Offline  Phase and  the Online  Phase.
 The Offline  Phase is  composed  of teaching  safe  way-points  for  the  robot  in  the  manufacturing work-cell.
-This   process   is   application-dependent   and   is done  by  a  robot  programmer  using  the  robot  teach-pendant, Programming  by  Demonstration  (PbD) or Offline Programming (through   CAD-based   simulations).
+This   process   is   application-dependent   and   is done  by  a  robot  programmer.

 The Online Phase has three layers namely the representation layer shown in blue,the perception layer in orange and interface layer in green.
 - Representation layer: Responsible for task representation, task allocation and task planning.